segergabriel/FastRobots/Lab6.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6update.png?raw=true)

 Finally, writeDifferential() was created which would adjust the speed of the motors.
 As mentioned earlier, it takes "duty_cycle" as an input and then determine the speed of all motors.
-I also used the contsrain function here to bound the values.
+I also used the constrain function here to bound the values.
 This is shown below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6writediff.png?raw=true)

-Similiar to lab 5, a if statement in my main loop was established to monitor the IMU for new data availability.
-When the flag is high and new data was detected, updateorient and pid was called.
+Similiar to lab 5, an if-statement was established in my main loop to monitor the IMU for new data availability.
+When the flag is high and new data is detected, updateOrient and orientPid is called.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6loop.png?raw=true)

 ### Input Signal and Derivative term

-Integrating gyroscope readings as I did in my implementation, is important for accurately determining the robot's orientation.
+Integrating gyroscope readings as I did in my implementation is important for accurately determining the robot's orientation.
 It converts angular velocity measured by the gyroscope into the rotation angle over time and this is important for effective navigation and stability.

 However, it also introduces challenges like drift and noise accumulation over time.
 Addressing these might require filtering such as using a Kalman filter to smooth out noise, or increasing the sampling rate for better accuracy.
 Combining gyroscope data with other sensors like accelerometers, can also provide better estimates.
 I did not have any extreme bias for my sensors so that is not a problem for now.